Vianden: Geography

-Population

 Climate

 Like the city of Luxembourg, Vianden (altitude ca. 200 m) has a temperate climate with warm summers (average day temperature around 24°C, on occasion as high as 35 °C) and chilly winters (daytime average 5 °C but sometimes as low as −15 °C at night).
 Rainfall is moderate, but on average it rains less than 10 days per month.
 The prevailing wind is south-westerly.

 The summer evenings are particularly pleasant, often with temperatures of around 25 °C until 11 pm.
 Very occasionally there are short periods of drought but the vegetation seldom loses its rich green for very long.

 Daylight extends from about 5 am to 10.30 pm in June and from 8 am to 4.30 pm in December.

 In the summer, temperatures can be quite warm and in the case that the preceding winter is particularly mild, there is a higher chance that insect populations will over-reproduce.
 During these summers, fruit fly and mosquito populations increase significantly becoming a nuisance for residents and tourists.

 Economy

 The scenery and local attractions have made Vianden a tourist destination in Luxembourg with many tens of thousands of visitors every year, especially from the Netherlands, Belgium and Germany.
 It has 14 hotels, four campsites and a youth hostel.
 In addition, Vianden attracts large numbers of day-trippers who visit its restaurants, cafés, souvenir shops and sports facilities.
 The economy is however not without problems.
-While the hydro-electric pumping plant continues directly and indirectly to provide employment for the local population, the closure of the Electrolux plant a couple of years ago has resulted in a considerable loss of jobs.
+While the hydro-electric pumping plant continues directly and indirectly to provide employment for the local population, the closure of the Electrolux plant in 1997 resulted in a considerable loss of jobs.
 The commune is now planning to encourage the establishment of skilled craft industries in the area by making land available for development.